MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Conclusion

 \section{Conclusion}

-In this paper, we present a novel multimodal dataset, MAROON, that allows us to characterize, for the first time, near-field MIMO imaging radars in direct relation with traditional depth imagers from the optical frequency domain for close-range applications.
+We presented a novel multimodal dataset, MAROON, that allows us to characterize, for the first time, near-field MIMO imaging radars in direct relation with traditional depth imagers from the optical frequency domain for close-range applications.
 The dataset comprises depth images of a variety of objects, synchronously captured by four mutually calibrated depth imagers and a ground-truth multi-view stereo system.
 We subsequently analyzed the data within a comprehensive evaluation framework, offering quantitative and qualitative perspectives on each sensor's depth deviation across multiple metric types, objects, and object-to-sensor distances.

-In summary, our analysis revealed the following insights: \begin{itemize} \item There is no single sensor modality that would consistently outperform the others.
-Each sensor has unique strengths and weaknesses related to the object’s material, geometry, and distance from the sensor. \item NIR ToF displays systematic depth distortions due to effects of global radiance transport within partially transmissive media, whereas RF ToF reconstructions were mostly unaffected. \item RF ToF partially exhibits missing reconstructions compared to its optical counterpart, primarily due to the object geometry contributing to the reconstruction sparseness. \end{itemize} We hope that the public release of the MAROON dataset will give rise to further study of multimodal sensors in a joint reference frame.
-The findings presented here are based on aggregate trends and individual object analyses that contribute to the understanding of the addressed sensor characteristics; however, we believe that our dataset still invites further analysis, exploiting the high diversity of the 45 objects that could not be fully addressed in the scope of this paper.
-Furthermore, we anticipate that insights into the complementary strengths of optical and near-field radio-frequency depth imagers will benefit future sensor fusion applications.
+The findings presented are based on aggregate trends and individual object analyses that contribute to the understanding of the addressed sensor characteristics; however, we believe that our dataset still invites further analysis, exploiting the high diversity of the 45 objects that could not be fully addressed in the scope of this paper.

+Moreover, we presented two exemplary applications, utilizing the collected data.
+First, we built upon previous work to characterize the materials of our captured objects, which is an interesting future direction to disentangle material-specific effects from geometric influences.
+Second, we conducted extended experiments on a recently proposed multimodal depth estimation approach~\cite{wirth_2025}, using our dataset as a baseline to evaluate its performance.
+In connection with this work, we examined the impact of different optical sensor modalities to identify suitable depth priors for radar signal processing.

+We hope that by highlighting these promising research directions, along with the release of our MAROON dataset, our work will give rise to further study of multimodal sensor systems in a joint reference frame.

 \begin{anonsuppress}